Principles of Community

 Highlights of Lab Engagement

-Want to participate in diversity, equity and inclusion (DEI) initiatives?
-Check out this sample of opportunities seized by Glaunsinger lab members:
+Want to get involved in campus and community-oriented STEM outreach?
+Check out this sample of activities by Glaunsinger lab members:

 Azra Lari currently serves as a postdoc representative on the Department of Plant & Microbial Biology’s DEIB Committee.
-The committee’s mission is to intentionally foster institutional equity, diversity, inclusion, and belonging by creating educational opportunities, raising awareness, and providing strategies and tools to improve DEIB at all levels within the department.
+The committee’s mission is to create educational opportunities, raise awareness, and provide strategies and tools to improve the departmental community at all levels.
 In this role, Azra has planned, led, and/or facilitated departmental workshops and community discussions centered on these topics.

 Leah Gulyas volunteers at Lawrence Hall of Science to bring hands-on biotech training for local K-12 students and community outreach.
 She has also served as a mentor with Bay Area Scientists in Schools (BASIS) to bring science programming to underserved schools and ESL classrooms, and volunteered with Future Advancers of Science and Technology (FAST), bringing intensive mentorship to diverse and underserved high school students over several months to develop a science project.